Project management for manufacturing: the five stages of planning

 This leads us to the three disadvantages of advanced planning and scheduling systems, namely:

 However, with cloud-based ERP systems like Katana, these disadvantages are mitigated well.
-For instance, Katana offers a risk-free 14-day free trial to test out the features and evaluate fit.
+You can get a Katana demo and see the features in action and evaluate fit.
 Additionally, its ease of usage and a simple Getting started guide in the Katana Knowledge Base make sure that the transition is as smooth as possible.

 The first and foremost advantage is that the advanced math of APS systems takes into account multiple constraints and business priorities and produces achievable production schedules.
 Plenty of other advantages simply emerge simply as a result of better planning and scheduling.